-Clicking menu item ‘Posts’ will take you to a list of posts within your blog.
-Drafts (posts that are not available to the public) and fully published posts are listed here.
+Clicking the menu item ‘Posts’ brings you to a list of posts within your blog.
+Published (public) posts and drafts (posts that are not available to the public) are listed here.

 You can create a new blog post one of two ways:

 - Click Add New at the top of the Posts page.